Morning briefing: The five Yorkshire business stories you must read today

-Good morning from Greg Wright, the Deputy Business Editor of The Yorkshire Post.
-Here are five stories business stories to start your working day.
+Good morning, this is Greg Wright, the deputy business editor of The Yorkshire Post.
+Here are five business stories we feel you must read today.

-The brain-drain of bright young northerners to London has been a fact of British life for a long time.
-In fact, one study last year concluded that it had been going on for at least two centuries and was a major reason for the creation of the economic north-south divide.
-But the finest minds are being employed to put this right
+CYBG, the owner of Yorkshire Bank, today said its new strategy under the Virgin Money brand creates an opportunity to develop a new force in consumer and business banking.

 Read more: